British Open win makes golfer THE Cameron Smith in Australia - NewsBreak

 Smith mentioned in his championship winner’s news conference that his father, Des, made the late decision not to fly all the way from Australia just for a week and “he’s definitely kicking himself now.
 I really wish he was here, too.”

-Instead, Des Smith had to watch on TV from the other side of the world as his son started the final round four shots behind before completing the best closing round the Old Course had ever seen to win his first major title by one stroke.
+Instead, Des Smith had to watch on TV from the other side of the world as his son started the final round four shots behind, then was three shots behind at the turn before completing the best closing round the Old Course had ever seen to win the title by one stroke.

 Father and son spoke on the phone just after the new champion had signed his card.